The Georgia Straight: Acquisition by Media Central Corporation Inc.

 On March 2, 2020, Media Central Corporation Inc. announced it has closed its acquisition of Vancouver Free Press Corp, owner and operator of the Georgia Straight.
 The company paid $1.25 million (included fees associated with the transaction) in cash and shares.
 Media Central Corporation filed for bankruptcy in March 2022.
 Long-time editors and contributors to the Georgia Straight continued publishing, even as regular paycheques stopped coming in.

 Acquisition by Overstory Media Group

 On September 27, 2022, Overstory Media Group announced it had acquired the assets of the Georgia Straight for an undisclosed sum.
 Around a dozen remaining employees at the Straight, including longstanding editor Charlie Smith, were fired shortly before the acquisition and did not receive unpaid wages, severance, or vacation pay.
 Overstory Media Group has declined to pay back wages, calling it the responsibility of the previous owner.

-The company announced that its first action would be to reinstate the Straight's arts and culture focus, which the previous owners had attempted to eliminate.

-In fact, staff continued covering arts and culture through 2020, 2021, and 2022.
-As of 2023, the Straight has hired a dedicated music editor and is hiring to expand its arts and food coverage.
+On April 8, 2024, the BC Employment Standards Branch ruled that Overstory Media must pay $270,819.02 in unpaid wages to the group of former employees.
+Overstory Media made headlines in December 2023 for laying off employees who had voted to unionize in an apparent attempt to quash their union drive.

+In March 2024, Overstory announced that former BC Premier and former Jim Pattison executive Glen Clark has taken over as Interim CEO.
+Clark resigned as Premier after Conflict of interest commissioner H.A.D.
+Oliver concluded in 2001 that Clark had violated conflict of interest laws in British Columbia.